isomerpages/moe-kentridgesec/_school-information/Frequently Asked Questions (FAQS).md

 **5\.
 What are the school terms?**

 There are four terms in an academic year.
 Click [here](https://www.moe.gov.sg/news/press-releases/20210811-school-terms-and-holidays-for-2022) to check MOE’s School Terms and Holidays.

+##### B. School Programmes

+**6\.
+What are Kent Ridge Secondary School’s distinctive programmes?**

+All Ministry of Education (MOE) schools have two distinctive programmes: the Applied Learning Programme (ALP) and Learning for Life Programme (LLP).
+These distinctive programmes provide opportunities for students to discover their strengths and interests, and to find greater relevance and motivation in their learning.
+Our ALP is STEM (Science, Technology, Engineering and Mathematics)-focused:

+Computational Thinking through Robotics.
+Please click [here](/programmes/distinctive-programmes/applied-learning-programme/) for more information on our ALP.

+Our LLP focuses on Sports and Outdoor Education (Education Values of Olympism @ Kent Ridge (EVOKE!)).
+Please click [here](/programmes/distinctive-programmes/learning-for-life-programme/) for more information on our LLP.